TJCole03/next.js/notes/routingbasics.md

     - Can we no longer use file names for routing?
         - We can no longer use file names for routing
         - They all need to be called page.tsx.
-        - every folder has to have a page componenet in it and it has to be that name
+        - every folder has to have a page componenet in it and it has to be that name- It MUST be page.tsx
-        - ane the fiel names themselves do not deternime the segments in a route
+        - and the field names themselves do not deternime the segments in a route
         - only folders determine the segments in a route, and that's ONLY if there
-        - are no parentheses around them
+        - are no parentheses around them.
+            - so a folder for tuber, nightshade, drupes, etc. all names page.tsx